ebzzry/ebzzry.github.io/emacs-pairs.md

 <center>2015-08-15 21:48:41</center>

+In this post, I'll exclusively talk about _smartparens_ — a package that you wish you should have used, earlier, presuming you don't use it yet.
+If you're new to it, read along; if not, this may be a good refresher.

+_smartparens_ is one of those packages that drastically improves, and changes how one uses Emacs.
+It's like having cybernetic limbs — it makes you jump higher, and punch harder.

-In this post, I'll exclusively talk about Smartparens.
-If there are packages that significantly improves, and changes how one uses Emacs, this is one of them.
-Take note though, that the name is a misnomer, as it not only handles parentheses.
+Take note, though, that the name is a misnomer, as it not only handles parentheses.
 It handles just about anything that pairs, and it performs those functions stellarly.

 ## Installation

-Installing Smartparens is straightforward:
+Installing smartparens is straightforward:

 ```
 M-x package-install RET smartparens RET